 In determining applications, local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.
 The level of detail should be proportionate to the assets' importance and no more than is sufficient to understand the potential impact of the proposal on their significance.
 As a minimum the relevant historic environment record should have been consulted and the heritage assets assessed using appropriate expertise where necessary.
-Where a site on which development is proposed includes, or has the potential to include, heritage assets with archaeological interest, local planning authorities should require developers to submit an appropriate desk-based assessment and, where necessary, a field evaluation.
+Where a site on which development is proposed includes, or has the potential to include, heritage assets with archaeological interest. local planning authorities should require developers to submit an appropriate desk-based assessment and, where necessary, a field evaluation.

+he subject to conditions

 be subject to conditions

 and/or formal agreements

 requiring appropriate

 excavation and recording in

 advance of development and

 the publication of the results.

 Policy TR1a (Development Paragraph 110 states: The policy is

-Affecting Highways) Applications for development considered to be consistent with
+Affecting Highways) Applications for development considered to be

-Proposals for development affecting highways will be should: the aims of the NPPF.
+Proposals for development should: the aims of the NPPF.

-considered in relation to the (a) give priority first to pedestrian
+affecting highways will be considered in relation to the (a) give priority first to podestrian INFFF.

-road hierarchy to and cycle movements, both within
+road hierarchy to (a) give priority first to pedestrian

-reducing and preventing the scheme and with neighbouring
+reducing and preventing and cycle movements, both within the scheme and with neighbouring

 hazards and inconvenience areas; and second - so far as

 to traffic and to the effects on possible - to facilitating access to

 the transport system high quality public transport, with

 including the physical and layouts that maximise the

 environmental capacity to catchment area for bus or other

 accommodate the traffic public transport services, and

 generated. appropriate facilities that

-encourage public transport use;
+generatear encourage public transport use;

-(h) address the peeds of peeple
+encourage public transport doc,

 (b) address the needs of people with disabilities and reduced

-mobility in relation to all modes of
+mobility in relation to all modes of transport;

-transport;

-transport,

-(c) create places that are safe,

-secure and attractive - which
+(c) create places that are safe, secure and attractive - which

 minimise the scope for conflicts

 between pedestrians, cyclists and

 vehicles, avoid unnecessary street

 clutter, and respond to local

 character and design standards;

 (d) allow for the efficient delivery of

-(d) allow for the efficient delivery of

-goods, and access by service and emergency vehicles; and
+goods, and access by service and

-Cinorgonoy veriloles, and
+emergency vehicles; and

 (e) be designed to enable charging

 of plug-in and other ultra-low

 emission vehicles in safe,

 accessible and convenient

 locations.

-Dollow TD4 /Transport The policy is
+Policy TR1 (Transport The policy is

-Policy TR1 (Transport Paragraph 111 of the National The policy is considered to be
+Assessment) Paragraph 111 of the National considered to be

-Assessment) Planning Policy Framework sets considered to be
+, Planning Policy Framework sets consistent with

-COHSISTELL MITH